-The building blocks for a strong and sustainable Edmonton
+The building blocks for a strong and sustainable Edmonton:

 I want to ensure that City Council follows through on its vision.

-I am proud of the work that Council has done in the last three years to create a long term vision for this City.
-The real work however still needs to be done to make that vision a reality.
+I am proud of the work that Council has accomplished in the last six years to create a long term vision for this City.
+However, much of the real work still needs to be done to make that vision a reality.

 This city has the chance and the responsibility to be at the forefront of environmental sustainability.
 We can reduce our environmental footprint by building a more compact city and limiting urban sprawl.
-We must enhance environmental sustainability in the areas of water, solid waste, bio-diversity, greenhouse gas emissions, protection of natural areas, preserving our city’s trees and limiting the use of herbicides and pesticides.
+We must enhance environmental sustainability in the areas of water, solid waste, biodiversity, greenhouse gas emissions, protection of natural areas, preserving our city’s trees and limiting the use of herbicides and pesticides.

-We can encourage public sector responsibility.
+We can encourage public responsibility.
 Every citizen is entitled to, and responsible for, clean air, clean water, and proper land use planning.

 We must continue our commitment to preventative community safety.
 We must also push forward on the recommendations of the REACH Report that recognize that real changes in crime and safety can only be brought about by an investment in support of struggling families and youth.